Dist Loss: Enhancing Regression in Few-Shot Region through Distribution Distance Constraint

 \section{Abstract}

-Imbalanced data distributions are prevalent in real-world scenarios, posing significant challenges in both imbalanced classification and imbalanced regression tasks.
-They often cause deep learning models to overfit in areas of high sample density (many-shot regions) while underperforming in areas of low sample density (few-shot regions).
-This characteristic restricts the utility of deep learning models in various sectors, notably healthcare, where areas with few-shot data hold greater clinical relevance.
-While recent studies have shown the benefits of incorporating distribution information in imbalanced classification tasks, such strategies are rarely explored in imbalanced regression.
-In this paper, we address this issue by introducing a novel loss function, termed Dist Loss, designed to minimize the distribution distance between the model's predictions and the target labels in a differentiable manner, effectively integrating distribution information into model training.
-Dist Loss enables deep learning models to regularize their output distribution during training, effectively enhancing their focus on few-shot regions.
-We have conducted extensive experiments across three datasets spanning computer vision and healthcare: IMDB-WIKI-DIR, AgeDB-DIR, and ECG-Ka-DIR.
-The results demonstrate that Dist Loss effectively mitigates the negative impact of imbalanced data distribution on model performance, achieving state-of-the-art results in sparse data regions.
+Imbalanced data distributions are prevalent in real-world scenarios, presenting significant challenges in both classification and regression tasks.
+This imbalance often causes deep learning models to overfit in regions with abundant data (many-shot regions) while underperforming in regions with sparse data (few-shot regions).
+Such characteristics limit the applicability of deep learning models across various domains, notably in healthcare, where rare cases often carry greater clinical significance.
+While recent studies have highlighted the benefits of incorporating distributional information in imbalanced classification tasks, similar strategies have been largely unexplored in imbalanced regression.
+To address this gap, we propose Dist Loss, a novel loss function that integrates distributional information into model training by jointly optimizing the distribution distance between model predictions and target labels, alongside sample-wise prediction errors.
+This dual-objective approach encourages the model to balance its predictions across different label regions, leading to significant improvements in accuracy in few-shot regions.
+We conduct extensive experiments across three datasets spanning computer vision and healthcare: IMDB-WIKI-DIR, AgeDB-DIR, and ECG-K-DIR.
+The results demonstrate that Dist Loss effectively mitigates the impact of imbalanced data distributions, achieving state-of-the-art performance in few-shot regions.
 Furthermore, Dist Loss is easy to integrate and complements existing methods.
 To facilitate further research, we provide our implementation at \url{https://github.com/Ngk03/DIR-Dist-Loss}.